 What Is PEX Plumbing and How Does It Work?

-PEX (cross-linked polyethylene) is a flexible plastic tubing material that has become increasingly popular for residential and commercial water supply systems.
+PEX (cross-linked polyethylene) is a flexible plastic tubing material that has become the dominant choice for residential water supply systems in 2026.
 The cross-linking process modifies the molecular structure of standard polyethylene, creating stronger bonds that enhance the material's temperature resistance, chemical stability, and overall durability.

 Unlike traditional rigid piping, PEX bends easily around corners and through tight spaces, allowing plumbers to run continuous lines with fewer connections.
 This fundamental flexibility distinguishes PEX from both copper and CPVC alternatives, reducing potential leak points and streamlining installation.